 In my analyses of historical capitalism I particularly stressed the third aspect of this destructive dimension of accumulation: the material and cultural dispossession of the dominated peoples of the periphery, which Marx had perhaps somewhat overlooked.
 This was no doubt because in the short period when Marx was producing his works, Europe seemed almost exclusively dedicated to the requirements of internal accumulation.
-He thus relegated this dispossession to a phase of "primitive accumulation" that I, on the contrary, have described as permanent.
+He thus relegated this dispossession to a phase of 'primitive accumulation' that I, on the contrary, have described as permanent.
 The fact remains that during its short mature period, capitalism fulfilled undeniable progressive functions.
 It created the conditions that made it possible and necessary for it to be overtaken by socialism/communism, both on the material level and on that of the new political and cultural consciousness that accompanied it.
-Socialism (and even more so, communism) is not a superior "mode of production" because it is capable of accelerating the development of the forces of production and to associating them with an "equitable" distribution of income.
+Socialism (and even more so, communism) is not a superior 'mode of production' because it is capable of accelerating the development of the forces of production and to associating them with an 'equitable' distribution of income.
 It is something else again: a higher stage in the development of human civilization.

-The historical reading I propose is non-Eurocentric not simply because it includes contributions from other regions of the world to the invention of capitalism.
-It stems from a non-reductionist reading of the concept of the mode of production.
+The historical reading I propose is non-Eurocentric not simply because it includes contributions to the invention of capitalism from other regions of the world.
+It stems from a nonreductionist reading of the concept of the mode of production.
 Capitalism is more than a mode of production at a more advanced stage of the development of productive forces; it is a more advanced stage of civilization.
-And for this reason, the invention of the social relations of capitalism is inseparable from that of other elements of what became "modernity", including the creation of a public service recruited by competitive examination and the idea of a secular state, the conviction that humans - not gods or aristocratic ancestors - make history, all developments which had started in China centuries before Europe.

-From 1500 (the beginning of the Atlantic mercantilist form of the transition to mature capitalism) to 1900 (the beginning of the challenge to the unilateral logic of accumulation), the Westerners (Europeans, then North Americans and later, the Japanese) remained the masters of the game.
+And for this reason, the invention of the social relations of capitalism is inseparable from that of other elements of what became 'modernity', including (i) the creation of a public service recruited by competitive examination and (ii) the idea of a secular state, the conviction that humans-not gods or aristocratic ancestors-make history, all developments which had started in China centuries before Europe.
+From 1500 (the beginning of the Atlantic mercantilist form of the transition to mature capitalism) to 1900 (the beginning of the challenge to the unilateral logic of accumulation), the Westerners (Europeans, then North Americans, and, later, the Japanese) remained the masters of the game.
 They, alone, shaped the structures of the new world of historical capitalism.
 The peoples and nations of the periphery who had been conquered and dominated did of course resist as they could, but they were always finally defeated and forced to adapt themselves to their subordinate status.

-The domination of the Euro-Atlantic world was accompanied by its demographic explosion: the Europeans, who had constituted 18 per cent of the planet's population in 1500, represented 36 per cent by 1900, increased by their descendants emigrating to the Americas and Australia.
+The domination of the Euro-Atlantic world was accompanied by its demographic explosion: the Europeans, who had constituted 18% of the planet's population in 1500, represented 36% by 1900, increased by their descendants emigrating to the Americas and Australia.

-The indispensable internationalism of the workers and the peoples

-The 20th century saw the beginning of a reversal of the roles: the initiative passed to the peoples and nations of the periphery.
+The Indispensable Internationalism of the Workers and the Peoples

-In 1871 the Paris Commune which was the first socialist revolution, also proved to be the last one to take place in a country in the capitalist center.
-The 20th century inaugurated - with the "awakening of the peoples of the peripheries" - a new chapter in history, its first manifestations being the revolution in Iran of 1907, in Mexico (1910-1920), in China (1911), in "semi-periphery" Russia in 1905, heralding 1917, the Arabo-Muslim Nahda, the constitution of the Young Turk movement, the Egyptian revolution of 1919, the formation of the Indian Congress.
+The twentieth century saw the beginning of a reversal of the roles: the initiative passed to the peoples and nations of the periphery.
+In 1871 the Paris Commune, which was the first socialist revolution, also proved to be the last one to take place in a country in the capitalist center.
+The twentieth century inaugurated-with the 'awakening of the peoples of the peripheries'-a new chapter in history, its first manifestations being the revolution in Iran (1907), in Mexico (1910-1920), in China (1911), in 'semi-periphery' Russia in 1905, heralding 1917, the Arabo-Muslim Nahda, the constitution of the Young Turk movement, the Egyptian revolution of 1919, and the formation of the Indian Congress.